MPoL-dev/MPoL/_sources/developer-documentation.md

 The MPoL project values stable software, and so we place a special emphasis on writing and running tests to ensure the code works reliably for as many users as possible.
 It is our intent that the `main` branch of the github repository always reflects a stable version of the code that passes all tests.
 After significant new functionality has been introduced, a tagged release (e.g., `v0.1.1`) is generated from the main branch and pushed to PyPI.

+See further below ({ref}`releasing-new-version-label`) for information on how to tag a new version using the GitHub and Zenodo workflows.

 ## Setting up your development environment

 ### Forking MPoL and cloning from Github